- Intake: 8-10

 - Faculty website: www.econ.cam.ac.uk

 Economics is divided into Part I, Part IIA and Part IIB, each lasting a year.
 Teaching is provided through lectures and supervisions and you can expect between 10 and 14 lectures each week in the first year.
 Assessment is through formal, written examinations that take place at the end of each year and the compulsory dissertation in Part IIB.
 Typically you’ll have one three–hour exam for each paper covered that year.
-There are also projects within the Econometrics papers in the second and third years of the course.
+There is also an assessed project within the Econometrics papers in the second year of the course.

 Provides an introduction to the subject: a common core of knowledge which can subsequently be extended.
 There are five compulsory papers: